 3.1.1 Core, biostratigraphy and well log data analysis

 It is difficult to identify depositional environment with sole wireline data.
 This is because some different depositional environments can also have the same log patterns.
 In the study area, the well 3 and well 2 have both core and biostratigraphy data that are key data for interpreting depositional environment from well data.
-As a result, these two wells were selected to identify depositional environments before interpreting those from the well 1 which then was correlated to interpretation results of the well 2 and well 3.
+Therefore, these two wells were selected to identify depositional environments before interpreting those from the well 1 which then was correlated to interpretation results of the well 2 and well 3.

 Well 3 analyses (Target interval: 1763.1– 1776mMD)

-In the target interval, the results of core analyses indicated a thin bed of sands (10 cm) having coarser grain size compared to that of the other sands, overlies the erosional surface (figure 2b).
+In the target interval, the results of core analyses indicated a thin layer of sands (10 cm) having coarser grain size compared to that of the other sands, overlies the erosional surface (figure 2b).
 In addition, the interpretation of biostratigraphy data illustrated that the target interval was deposited in alluvial/coastal plain environment.
 Combination with the biostratigraphy information, the thin bed of sands having coarser grain size was most likely a thin lag deposit occurring at the base of channels.
 The underlying erosional surface was interpreted as a channel base in this case.
 Although sands in the target interval are largely massive and structureless (figure 4), the presence of the lag deposit and channel base is important indications for interpretation of depositional environment in this well.
 Therefore, 4m thickness of the coarsening upward succession below the channel base was interpreted as mouth bar deposits (figure 6).
 The fining upward succession above the erosional surface is associated with laminated silty clay upward from top of the target sand (figure 5b).
 This shows a decrease of energy upward.
 Furthermore, based on the results of biostratigraphy analyses, the environment changes from alluvial/coastal plain to freshwater lagoon/brackish influence with minor marine influence that was recorded by marine microplankton (Foraminifera test lining, Dinocysts) (VPI Labs, 2001), which illustrates a more marine influence upward.
 As a result, the fining upward succession (from core) or blocky to fining upward succession (from well log patterns-figure 6) was interpreted as backfilled distributary channel deposits formed during transgressive phase.
 It is difficult to observe the evidence of marine influence in core due to its relatively minor marine influence.
 Hence, the interpretation for the blocky to fining upward succession was mainly based on the results of high resolution biostratigraphy analyses.

-Well 2 analyses (target interval: 1890.3 – 1909.5mMD)
+Well 2 analysis (target interval: 1890.3 – 1909.5mMD)